 In a welcome move, Revolut is to start offering its customers here Irish IBANs, which should make it far easier for users to do all their day-to-day-banking with the fintech.

-For years, Irish Revolut customers haven't had an Irish IBAN (international bank account number), which has caused difficulties for some trying to get paid into their account or set up direct debits and standing orders in Ireland.
+Ever since Revolut launched in Ireland its customers have had a foreign IBAN (international bank account number), which has caused difficulties for some trying to get paid into their account or set up direct debits and standing orders in Ireland.

 At first, users had a UK IBAN.
 And then after Brexit, users got given a Lithuanian IBAN when Revolut gained its European banking licence as well as its e-money licence from the Central Bank of Lithuania.

-But this will change over the next few months as Revolut has announced that all of its Irish banking customers will be migrating over to Irish IBANs.
+But this will soon change as Revolut has announced that all of its Irish banking customers will be migrated over to an Irish IBAN.

 This is due to Revolut adding an Irish offshoot to its European bank, Revolut UAB, which is headquartered and registered in Lithuania.

 Ever since Revolut launched as a bank in Ireland in March of 2022, it has promised customers that they'd eventually be given Irish IBANs to make it easier to do their day-to-day banking here.